kokonattuDream/ChurnRateOfBank/README.md

-# ANN
+# ChurnRateOfBank

-Artificial Neural Network
+Building an Artificial Neural Network to analyze and predict the churn rate of customer.